vindruid/flask_leaderboard/submissions/ReadMe.md

-This is Folder to put user submission files

-`path: submissions/<user id>/<file name>`
+This is Folder to put user submission files automatically when user upload files `path: submissions/<user id>/<file name>`